nalyons1/KONTROLR/eula.md

 ## 6. Privacy Policy

-Your use of the Service is also governed by our Privacy Policy, which can be found at [Privacy Policy URL].
+Your use of the Service is also governed by our Privacy Policy, which can be found at https://github.com/nalyons1/KONTROLR/blob/main/privacypolicy.md.

 ## 7. Governing Law